 Tulane received 15,926 AMCAS applications this year for a class of 190 students.
 The incoming class’s MCAT score average was 510 and the overall undergraduate GPA was 3.58 with ages ranging from 20 to 40 years.

-Thirty-three states and six countries are represented with Louisiana, California, Texas, and New York having the greatest numbers.
-One hundred and five colleges and universities are represented in this year’s class with Tulane, LSU, Vanderbilt, and Arizona positioned at the top of the list.
-The class also welcomed 28 students who are first-generation college students.
+Thirty-one states and eight countries are represented with Louisiana, California, Texas, and New York having the greatest numbers.
+Eighty-three colleges and universities are represented in this year’s class with Tulane, LSU, Wake Forest, and Emory positioned at the top of the list.
+The class also welcomed 11 students who are first-generation college students.

 This class has completed more than 181,500 hours of research and more than 151,500 hours of community service prior to matriculation.

 Some class members already possess an advanced degree including 67 with a Masters of Science, six with a Master of Humanities, and three with a Ph.D.
-The top six majors were biology, neuroscience, psychology, biochemistry, cell and molecular biology, and kinesiology.
-Other majors include public health, English, philosophy, economics, and physics.
-Non-science majors make up 16% of the class compared to 84% of those who are science majors.
+The top six majors were biology, neuroscience, public health, psychology, cell and molecular biology, and economics.
+Other majors include history, biochemistry, anthropology, biomedical engineering, and architecture.
+Bachelors of Arts degrees make up 30% of the class compared to 70% of those who obtained a Bachelors of Science.